-One noticeable difference between habit and the disease of substance abuse addiction is the amount of effort and time required to change the behavior.
+One notable difference between habit and the disease of addiction is the amount of time and effort required to change the behavior.
 Altering habits requires minimal effort, time, and attention.

-There is still an ongoing debate in some circles about whether the abuse of drinking and drugs represents the development of troublesome habitual behavior or addiction.
+There is an ongoing debate among experts about whether the abuse of drinking and drugs represents the development of troublesome habitual behavior or addiction.
 As a human being, you are naturally drawn to habitual patterns because repetition creates familiarity and comfort.
 Positive habits can even become tools of survival.

-Carefully consider these questions regarding your drug or alcohol use:
+Consider these questions regarding your drug or alcohol use:

-Is your behavior having a negative impact, directly or indirectly, on your life?
+- Is your behavior having a negative impact—directly or indirectly—on your life?

-When you stop drinking or using for any length of time, do you experience withdrawal symptoms like anxiety or stress?
+- When you stop drinking or using for any length of time, do you experience withdrawal symptoms like anxiety or stress?

-Have you taken steps to hide your behavior or have you repeatedly, but unsuccessfully, tried to stop drinking or using on your own?
+- Have you taken steps to hide your behavior or have you repeatedly, but unsuccessfully, tried to stop drinking or using on your own?

 If you answered yes to any of these questions, you likely suffer from addiction.